They’re the chief advisors to four generations, and their economic influence can no longer be overlooked.

 Women also have a longer average lifespan, and may need to plan for longer retirements and greater health care expenses, O’Leary says, and their numbers will also drive housing trends and demand for certain services.

 That includes longevity “hacks” like single or widowed women moving in with sisters or roommates, not unlike the plot of the TV sitcom The Golden Girls.
-Older women are also driving traffic on Stitch, a social media app designed to help people over 50 find companionship, but most of them use it to find friends for bridge games, movies or other outings, rather than to find dates.
+Older women are also driving traffic on social media apps designed to help people over 50 find companionship, but most of them use it to find friends for bridge games, movies or other outings, rather than to find dates.

 Originally written by Mpls.St.Paul Magazine in collaboration with RBC Wealth Management.